Kubernetes StatefulSet: A Deep Dive

 When I first started working with Kubernetes, I thought everything could be a Deployment.
 Then I tried to run a database cluster.
 That's when I learned about StatefulSets the hard way.

-What Makes StatefulSet Different?
+What makes StatefulSet different?

 In Kubernetes, most applications can run as Deployments.
 You scale them up and down, pods get random names, and if one dies, another takes its place.
 But what about databases?
 Message queues?
 Distributed systems that need stable network identities?